securityfirst/secfirst.org/umbrella-manual/content/_index.md

 Umbrella is designed for and used by journalists, aid workers, human rights activists, and people travelling in high-risk areas.

 Umbrella provides step-by-step advice to help you and your team operate safely in a hostile environment.
-Whether you are sending sensitive emails, attending a protest or dealing with a kidnapping, Umbrella is your one stop shop for the latest security tools and information.
+Whether you are sending sensitive emails, attending a protest, or dealing with a kidnapping, Umbrella is your one-stop shop for the latest security tools and information.

 There are lessons on various topics and checklists to help you follow through.
 Keep track of your progress in the dashboard.